top of page

 • Fair skin

-• Blonde or red hair, in particular if combined with blue, hazel or green eyes
+• Blonde or red hair, particularly if combined with blue, hazel, or green eyes

 • A tendency to freckle or burn after sun exposure